Equal Pay and Flexible Working Bill [HL]

 Overview

-This bill amends the Equal Pay Act 1970 and makes provisions regarding flexible working.
-It introduces equal pay audits for employers found to have violated equal pay laws and removes age restrictions on requests for flexible working contracts.
+This bill amends the Equal Pay Act 1970 and makes provisions for flexible working.
+Key changes include adding an "objectively justified" clause to equal pay claims and introducing mandatory equal pay audits following successful equal pay claims.
+It also removes age restrictions on requests for flexible working.

 Description